mia-katrin/Modbots/Modbots_top/README.md

 mkdir bestInd
 ```

-And lastly, you must decide on the number of cores you want to be default for
+You must decide on the number of cores you want to be default for
 experiments:

 ```
 echo [YOUR CORES] > experiments/max_cores.txt
 ```

+And lastly, the example_config.cfg needs to be altered with your build_path and
+log_folder absolute adresses.